hablapps/pairstrading/PostPairsTrading.md

 ## What is the Tick Architecture?

-The tick architecture can be seen as a series of interconnected q processes designed to handle high-frequency trading data very efficiently.
+The tick architecture can be seen as a series of interconnected q processes commonly used to handle high-frequency trading data very efficiently.
 At its heart is the tickerplant (TP), a crucial component responsible for receiving and timestamping incoming data, then broadcasting it to other components such as the real-time database (RDB).
 The TP ensures that data is distributed in a timely manner, allowing for real-time analytics and decision-making.
 The RDB stores recent data for quick access, while the historical database (HDB) archives older data for long-term storage and analysis.
 Additionally, the feed handler plays a vital role by interfacing with external data sources, making sure that the TP receives accurate and up-to-date information.
 This architecture guarantees seamless data flow and rapid access to both real-time and historical data, making it ideal for high-frequency trading applications.
 In fact, this simple setup can process [large amounts of data in a very short time](https://kx.com/blog/what-makes-time-series-database-kdb-so-fast/) with a small memory footprint.

 ![Architecture](resources/general-architecture.png)
-*kdb tick architecture [diagram by Alexander Unterrainer](https://www.defconq.tech/docs/architecture/plain), extended by us.*
+*kdb tick architecture [diagram by Alexander Unterrainer](https://www.defconq.tech/docs/architecture/plain), extended by us for this scenario.*

 To develop the pairs trading strategy, we have integrated several new components into the default vanilla architecture.
 These include the Model Server (MS), Real-time Pairs Trading (RPT), and KX Dashboard, which will be introduced as needed.
 Now, let's begin our journey with the first step: identifying the most suitable pairs.

+> 📚 If you are still curious about this topic, you can check out the new [kdb+ architecture course](https://learninghub.kx.com/courses/kdb-architecture/) at the KX Academy by Michaela Woods.
+If you want to go down to the metal, Alexander Unterrainer does an excellent job dissecting all the components, line by line, in his [KDB Tick Explained](https://www.defconq.tech/docs/tutorials/tick) series.

 ## Identifying cointegrated indexes